Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_intro.md

 **What is a Pipeline?**

-A way to represent how different components of your project are "connected" together.
+A way to represent how different components of a project are "connected" together.

 **How would you link components of a project together?**